hurdonkey/DDM/README.md

-# A HTTP & FTP downloader script with python threading.
+# A HTTP & FTP downloader script with python threading
 ## Description
 Just send range request, recv and write into file descriptor orderly.